Throne-AI/peyton/README.md

 We will look to provide documentation for the API once we expand its capabilities.

-**Please note that due to throttling limits you should SAVE your historical and competition data rather than reloading from our servers each time you run a script or Notebook if you are retrieving data for development**
+**Note : if you are looking to reuse data for development, then SAVE it rather than reloading from the API each time you run a script or Notebook.
+Otherwise you could end up locked out!**

 Discussion and Support
 ---------------------------